airbnb/streamalert/docs/source/deployment.rst

 .. code-block:: bash

-  $ ./manage.py rollback --function rule
+  $ python manage.py rollback --function rule
-  $ ./manage.py rollback --function alert
+  $ python manage.py rollback --function alert
-  $ ./manage.py rollback --function all
+  $ python manage.py rollback --function all

 This is helpful to quickly revert changes to Lambda functions, e.g. if a bad rule was deployed.